-Because we live in a computer-driven world, it's probably not that surprising that your creditworthiness comes down to a single number.
+Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, the differences aren't huge; they all use the following in building your score:
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your credit score:

-- Balances on your Credit Cards - How many accounts do you carry?
-How much do you owe?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?

-These factors are assigned weights based on the formula being used.
-The result is one number.
+These factors are weighted a little bit differently depending on which formula the agency uses.
+Each formula produces a single number which may vary a a little by agency.
 FICO scores range from 300 to 800.
 Higher is always better.
-Most home buyers these days have a score above 620.
+Most folks who want to get a mortgage loan have a score above 620.

 Not just for qualifying

-You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and inexpensive.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.